moodle-an-hochschulen/moodle-workflows/README.md

 #### Redis service
 Set `redis-enabled: true` to start a Redis service that will be available at `localhost:6379`.
 This is useful for plugins that use Redis for caching or session storage.

+#### Docker Compose service
+For more complex service requirements, you can use the `docker-compose-file` parameter to start an additional service using Docker Compose.
+Specify the path to your Docker Compose file relative to your repository root (e.g., `'tests/fixtures/openldap-docker-compose.yaml'`).
+The service will be started before running the runtime tests (run and verify jobs) but not during static tests.

 #### PHP extensions
 Use the `php-extensions` parameter to install additional PHP extensions needed by your plugin.
 Specify multiple extensions separated by commas (e.g., `"redis,imagick,memcached"`).
 The extensions are installed using `shivammathur/setup-php@v2`.